Jim Gray (sportscaster): Notable events covered and athletes interviewed

 In 1988, Gray was at the stadium and then the airport when Ben Johnson was disqualified for using steroids at the Seoul Olympics.
 His reporting in South Korea won an Emmy for Journalism.
 Gray was also on the air for the Showtime fight between Tyson and Evander Holyfield in 1997 in which Tyson bit off Holyfield's earlobe, interviewing the referee who disqualified Tyson, Mills Lane, and Tyson just moments after he bit Holyfield.
 The interview won him an Emmy.
 Gray also reported on the Olympic bombing from the 1996 Atlanta Olympics.

 Gray was the reporter on the air for several major sports events including the Malice at the Palace.
-Later, Gray got exclusive one-on-one interview with Artest.

-On February 5, 2017 in Houston, Gray was the pregame, halftime, and postgame host, and live in game reporter for Super Bowl 51 on Westwood One Radio and interviewed President Donald Trump at halftime.

-On November 28, 2020 in Los Angeles, Gray was the ringside reporter for the exhibition fight between Mike Tyson vs. Roy Jones Jr. This was Tyson's first boxing match in 15 years, with both combatants boxing each other while aged in their 50's.

-On February 7, 2021, Gray worked Super Bowl 55 in Tampa Bay between the Bucs and the Kansas City Chiefs, marking the 24th time he has been on the live radio or television broadcast of the Super Bowl, more than any other broadcaster in Super Bowl history.
+Later, Gray got an exclusive one-on-one interview with Ron Artest.
+On February 5, 2017, in Houston, Gray was the pregame, halftime, and postgame host, and live in game reporter for Super Bowl 51 on Westwood One Radio and interviewed President Donald Trump at halftime.
+On November 28, 2020, in Los Angeles Gray was the ringside reporter for the exhibition fight between Mike Tyson vs. Roy Jones Jr. It was Tyson's first boxing match in 15 years, with both combatants boxing each other while aged in their 50's.
+On February 7, 2021, Gray worked Super Bowl 55 in Tampa, Florida between the Bucs and the Kansas City Chiefs, marking the 24th time he has been on the live radio or television broadcast of the Super Bowl, more than any other broadcaster in Super Bowl history.
 At halftime he interviewed President Joe Biden.

-Gray was the Executive Producer of the ESPN 30 for 30 documentary, "First Pitch", on President George W. Bush throwing out the first pitch at Game 3 of the 2001 World Series at Yankee Stadium a few weeks after the September 11 terrorist attacks.
+Gray was the executive producer of the ESPN 30 for 30 documentary, "First Pitch", on President George W. Bush throwing the first pitch at Game 3 of the 2001 World Series at Yankee Stadium a few weeks after the September 11 terrorist attacks.
 The film was nominated for an Emmy.
 Gray has worked as a producer on the 1984 Olympic Games of Los Angeles on the Official Film, "16 Days of Glory", directed by Bud Greenspan.
 Gray has been a reporter and interviewer on the live television broadcast of the Olympic Games in 1988, 1992, 1994, 1996, 2000, 2008 and 2012 on the live radio broadcast as a commentator and interviewer.